 The carrier paid all the costs, and Gracie did not owe any part A and part B services.
 Her only out-of-pocket expenses are medicines.

 That means that Medigap Plan F is only the premium you paid for this particular plan.
-Medigap Plan F costs will vary by insurance company, but you can rest assured that there are no backend expenses.
+Medigap Plan F costs will vary by the insurance company, but you can rest assured that there are no backend expenses.